Anthony Easthope asks,

 The idea of the mirror-phase was developed by psychologists after observing babies aged between 6-18 months when placed in front of a mirror.

-As you can see in this video clip, after the mother shows her child their reflection in the mirror, the child becomes captivated.
+As you can see in the video clip below, after the mother shows her child their reflection in the mirror, the child becomes captivated.

 Notice the child’s energetic delight as they assume the reflection as their own.
 It is as though the image has a structuring effect, lending the child a degree of unity and coherence they do not yet possess.

-In the rouge test a mark is made on the child’s nose before they are placed in front of the mirror.
+In the mirror mark test a mark is made on the child’s nose before they are placed in front of the mirror.

-If the child then draws attention to the mark on their nose this suggests an identity between image and self has been assumed.
+If after seeing their reflection the child then draws attention to the mark on their nose this suggests an identity between image and self has been assumed.

 This is the moment at which the child formulates, however roughly, ‘I am that image’ and ‘That image is me’.